MultisampledNight/flow/src/doc/workflow.typ

   A codification of information.
   - Examples: Note, reference, manual, webpage, video, verbal communication

-/ Edge:
-  A vertex influencing another vertex directly and significantly.
-  - Generally the vertices that one is viewing while modifying a vertex.
-  - There's a lot of subjective leeway here on what is "influence".

   / Root:
     A vertex without incoming edges.
     Where information originally stems from.

   / Yield:
     A vertex without incoming edges.
     Where information originally stems from.

+  / Source:
+    Another vertex that has an incoming edge to a given vertex.

+  / Target:
+    Another vertex to which an outgoing edge of a given vertex leads to.

+/ Edge:
+  A vertex influencing another vertex directly and significantly.
+  - Generally the vertices that one is viewing while modifying a vertex.
+  - There's a lot of subjective leeway here on what is "influence".

 This allows gamification:
 Given a set of roots,